-Both led and laser source are used with respective photodiode receivers, to consider the performance of the carrier out transmission channel in terms of speed.
+Both LED and LASER source are used with respective photodiode receivers, to consider the performance of the carrier out transmission channel in terms of speed.

-- Use the following test generator: pulse2 and data pattern, that are the two digital signal generators in particular: - Pulse 2: square wave with fixed frequency and duty cycle of the 50% the out 9 output provides a square-wave of 2kb/s - Data pattern: digital signal that can be selected 0, 1, 0/1 4x0/4x1.
-In the condition 0/1 (maximum bit rate) the out 10 output provides a square wave of 256 kb/s
+- Use the following test generator :PLUSE 1,PULSE2 and DATA PATTERN, that are the three digital signal generators in particular: - PULSE1: square-wave with adjustable duty cycle and frequency.
+When the duty cycle is minimum and frequency maximum, OUT 8 output provides a square-wave over 60Mb/s - PULSE 2:square wave with fixed frequency and duty cycle of the 50% The OUT 9 output provides a square-wave of 2Kb/s - DATA PATTERN: digital signal that can be selected 0, 1, 0/1 4x0/4x1. in the condition 0/1 (maximum bit rate )the OUT 10 output provides a square wave of 256 kb/s

-850nm led
+850nm LED

-- Use the digital driver and led source 1 sections - Set the an/dig switch to dig - Connect the jumper between tp14 and ground. - Connect the F.O out 1 output to the F.O in 1 input with an optical cable "4" - Set both an/dig switches to dig - With a bnc-bnc co-axial cable, connect the out 9 output of the pluse 2 to the in 2 input of the digital driver 1 - Connect the oscilloscope to out 2 of the digital receiver 1 and check that the signal is properly received - Change the test generator pluse 2 with data pattern and check that the signal is properly received - Change the test generator data pattern with pluse 1 and check that the signal is properly received.
-When the frequency is adjusted to the maximum and the duty-cycle to the minimum the characteristic of the received signal worsens because the channel does not allow so high speeds
+- Use the DIGITAL DRIVER and LED SOURCE 1 sections - Set the AN/DIG switch to DIG - Connect the jumper between TP14 and ground. - Connect the F.O OUT 1 output to the F.O IN 1 input with an optical cable "4" - Set both AN/DIG switches to DIG - With a BNC-BNC co-axial cable, connect the OUT 9 output of the PLUSE 2 to the IN 2 input of the DIGITAL DRIVER 1

+- Connect the oscilloscope to Out 2 of the DIGITAL RECEIVER 1 and check that the signal is properly received - Change the test generator PLUSE 2 with DATA PATTERN and check that the signal is properly received - Change the test generator DATA PATTERN with PLUSE 1 and check that the signal is properly received.
+When the frequency is adjusted to the maximum and the duty-cycle to the minimum the characteristic of the received signal worsen because the channel does not allow so high speeds

-1310nm laser
+1310nm LASER

-- Use the section composing the tx 3 - Connect the f.o out 3 output to the f.o in 3 input with an optical cable "4" - Set the on switch to laser on - With a bnc -bnc coaxial, connect the out 9 output of the pluse 2 to the in 4 input of tx 3 - Connect the oscilloscope to out 4 of rx 3 and check that the signal is not properly received: the channel does not allow the transmission of digital signal with low bit rates - Change the test generator pluse 2 with the data pattern and check that the signal is properly received now: the channel enables the transmission of a signal with this bit rate (256kb/s) - Change the test generator data pattern with pluse 1 and check that the signal is still properly received.
-Besides when the frequencies is adjusted to the maximum and the duty cycle to the minimum and the duty cycle to the minimum, the characteristic of the received signal are highly better in the last case where the channel uses the led source - Check that there are the same characteristic also with mono-mode fiber "5" that is used, in fact for high speed because it introduces very low modal dispersion Observation 850nm led source and 1310nm laser source: Wave form at out 2 and out 4 in case of: Pulse2 Data pattern:
+- Use the section composing the TX 3 - Connect the F.O OUT 3 output to the F.O IN 3 input with an optical cable "4" - Set the ON switch to LASER ON - With a BNC -BNC coaxial, connect the OUT 9 output of the PLUSE 2 to the IN 4 input of TX 3 - Connect the oscilloscope to OUT 4 of RX 3 and check that the signal is not properly received: the channel does not allow the transmission of digital signal with low bit rates - Change the test generator PLUSE 2 with the DATA PATTERN and check that the signal is properly received now: the channel enables the transmission of a signal with this bit rate (256kb/s) - Change the test generator DATA PATTERN with PLUSE 1 and check that the signal is still properly received.
+Besides when the frequencies is adjusted to the maximum and the duty cycle to the minimum, the characteristic of the received signal are highly better in the last case where the channel uses the LED source - Check that there are the same characteristic also with mono-mode fiber "5" that is used, in fact for high speed because it introduces very low modal dispersion

+850nm LED source and 1310nm LASER source:

+Wave form at Out 2 and Out 4 in case of: